FengWei-Pi/fengwei-pi.github.io/lib/connectFour/README.md

 ## Training

-Training was similarly done using trial and error using different hyperparameters.
-I don't recall the exact details, but it was roughly done over 16 hours.
-Several thousand games were played over around 16 iterations.
+Training was similarly done with trial and error using different hyperparameters.
+The following was written after the fact and contains a outline of the process to the best of my memory.
+Training was done on my personal computer over 16 hours.
+Several thousand games were played over 16 iterations.
 Here, an iteration describes one game generation step plus one training step, sequentially done.

 Many more games were generated at earlier iterations with a lower number of monte carlo tree search simulations, while fewer games were played as training progressed but with a higher number of simulations, ranging from 15-100 simulations per move and 800-200 games per game generation step in an iteration.